Key Takeaways:

 - Learn to Operate Effectively Under Stress.

 Do you get flustered or overwhelmed when the stakes are high?
 Do you lose your cool, or do you have a reputation for being temperamental?
 No one wants to see a leader who’s overwhelmed.
 People with good executive presence present themselves as calm, even-keeled, composed, well-prepared and in control at all times.
 If you need to work on this area, practice mindfulness and learn to detach your feelings from the situation and instead focus on the moment and what’s needed.
-Also, if necessary get into the best possible physical shape and get plenty of good rest.
-You’ll be better able to handle stress when you’re fit and energetic.
+Also, it’s helpful to get into the best possible physical shape and get plenty of good rest.
+You’ll be better able to handle stress when you’re fit and well-rested.

 - Make Sure Your Appearance isn’t a Distraction.

-We’ve all heard somewhere in our lives that neatness counts, and it’s true.
 Visual appearance makes a first impression, and first impressions, whether conscious or subconscious, are powerful.
-Therefore, you want to ensure your appearance inspires confidence.
-This doesn’t mean rushing out and buying expensive designer clothes.
-Rather, this strategy is about making sure your appearance is appropriate for the setting and the company culture, and that it’s consistent with others at the level you aspire to reach.
-Pay attention to your clothing choices and grooming.
+Therefore, you want to ensure your appearance inspires confidence and shows that you know how to look the part of a leader.
+Always make sure your appearance is appropriate for the setting and the company culture, and that it’s consistent with others at the level you aspire to reach.
+Pay attention to your clothing choices and grooming whether you’re in person or on video.
 Be willing to work with an image consultant if you’re not sure of how best to navigate this aspect of executive presence.
 It can make a difference.

 - Have a Vision, and Articulate it Well.

-Executives with presence almost universally have a compelling vision – a well-conceived mental picture of what they’re working to accomplish.
-A robust, well-articulated vision is ultimately how you make your mark.
+Executives with presence almost universally have a compelling vision – a well-conceived mental picture of what they’re working to accomplish in the short and long term.
+A robust, well-articulated vision is an ideal way to make your mark.
 It’s something that can set you apart and it’s a powerful tool for inspiring confidence.
 Needless to say, visionary thinking is a potent component of that total package called “executive presence.”
 Read prodigiously, study trends, understand the competitive landscape, examine fields entirely different than your own, connect with big thinkers.
 By exercising your mind in these myriad ways, vision will come more naturally to you.

 - Finally, Practice and Practice Some More.

-One additional thought: find a role model you can learn from.
+One additional thought: find role models you can learn from.
 Who do you think has a strong executive presence and why?
 They likely exemplify the strengths and characteristics you want to emulate.
 Study them and learn from their example.
+If there are no such role models within your organization, then go outside and observe leaders in your industry.

 A Closing Thought . . .

-Whether you want to chart a path to the C-suite or just want to be perceived as a competent leader, executive presence is a skill you can develop.
+Whether you want to chart a path to the C-suite or just want to be perceived as a competent leader, executive presence can be developed.
 Remember, executive presence has nothing to do with becoming someone you’re not.
-Instead, it’s about bringing out the best version of your true self.
+Instead, it’s about bringing out the best version of your true self and showing up as the leader people want you to be.

 ••••